 The pain associated with tooth decay can be very excruciating.
 Often times, this can lead to surgical operation and the removal of such tooth.
 But we have seen some patients who still suffer tooth decay from other teeth, even after the previous tooth was surgically removed.
 This has led to the search for a lasting remedy for tooth decay and tooth pain.

-Stevia and its derivatives are noncariogenic.
+Sweet leaf stevia and its derivatives are noncariogenic.
 They have also been found to inhibit glucan induced aggregation of cariogenic organism, This means that stevia and its derivatives have potential of providing oral health benefits.

-Stevia protects renal functions
+Protects renal functions

 As a vasodilator, stevioside promotes uresis and natriuresis in both normal and diseased patients.
 It also increases glomerular filtration rate and renal plasma flow through the vasodilation of both the afferent and efferent arterioles.
 A study also suggested that at a pharmacological concentration of 0.70 mM, stevioside inhibits the transepithelial transport of P-aminohippurate in isolated S2 segments of rabbit proximal renal tubules using in vitro micro-perfusion.